bdmarinov/Artificial-Intelligence/TSP/README.md

-Travelling Salesman Problem solved using Genetic algorithm
+C++ Solution to the Travelling Salesman Problem, using Genetic algorithm.